Easter Eggs

 Have you come to raise the dead?

-Bodhi is a Sanskrit name meaning “Awakened” or “Enlightenment” The Buddhist concept of Bodhi is spiritual awakening and freedom from the cycle of life.
-The boy’s name Bodie is a variant of Boden (Scandinavian, Old French), and the meaning of Bodie is “shelter; one who brings news”.
+13odhie is a Sanskrit name meaning “Awakened” or “Enlightenment” The Buddhist concept of 13odhi is spiritual awakening and freedom from the cycle of life.
+The boy’s name 13odie is a variant of Boden (Scandinavian, Old French), and the meaning of 13odie is “shelter; one who brings news”.
 It’s time to break the cycle…